YanpengMei/review-of-C/Code/Function_list.md

 4. bspeval - evaluate B-Spline at parametric points

-5. bspderiv - B-Spline derivative(this will be the next)
+5. bspderiv - B-Spline derivative

+6. a1_length(calculate the length of B-Spline.
+This will be the next)

 to be continued...